StamusNetworks/scirius/doc/ruleset.rst

 A source of datatype ``Other content`` has to be a single file.
 It will be copied to Suricata rules directory using its name as filename.

+If method is ``HTTP URL``, you will see an ``Optional authorization key`` field.
+This field is optional and can be used to authenticate Scirius against the remote server.
+It adds an authorization header to request allowing authentication on a large number of third party service.
+This can be used in particular to import signatures from a `MISP <http://www.misp-project.org/>`_ instance.
+See `MISP documentation <https://www.circl.lu/doc/misp/automation/#automation-api>`_ for more information.

 Updating Source
 ---------------